Iris setosa: Medicinal and other uses

-Herbalists have used the rhizome of Iris setosa for centuries as an ingredient in various medicines (similar to the usage of Orris roots).
-However, all parts of Iris setosa are poisonous raw.
-The rhizome contains iridin, which is an oleoresin and can affect the liver and digestive organs and cause vomiting, diarrhea, or allergic reactions such as severe rashes.
-It has been used by Alaska Natives as an ingredient in a poison to put on arrowheads.
+Herbalists have used the rhizome of Iris setosa for centuries as an ingredient in various medicines (similarly to the use of orris roots).
+However, all parts of Iris setosa are poisonous to humans when consumed raw.
+The rhizome contains iridin, which is an oleoresin; it can affect the liver and digestive organs, thereby causing vomiting, diarrhea, or allergic reactions such as severe rashes.
+The plant has been used by Alaska Natives as an ingredient in a poison put on arrowheads.

-Although poisonous raw, the plant's starchy roots can be made safe for human consumption via cooking, and the plant is cultivated in Japan for these edible roots.
+Although poisonous when eaten raw, the plant's starchy roots can be made safe for human consumption by cooking, and the plant is cultivated in Japan for these edible roots.

-Some Inuit tribes in Alaska also roasted and ground the seeds of the iris to be used as a coffee substitute.

-The Aleuts made a drink from the roots to be used as a laxative, although the Iñupiat considered the whole plant poisonous.
+Some Inuit tribes in Alaska roast and grind the seeds of the iris for use as a coffee substitute.
+The Aleuts have made a drink from the roots for use as a laxative, though the Iñupiat people considered the whole plant poisonous.

-Some traditional healers made the roots into a tincture used in very small amounts to help soothe lymphatic swelling.

-The plant was also combined with Arnica to make an herbal oil to relieve bruises.
+Some traditional healers have made the roots into a tincture to help soothe lymphatic swelling.
+In addition, Iris setosa has been combined with Arnica plants to make an herbal oil to relieve bruises.

-The flower petals can be used to create a violet-blue dye, when it is used with a chrome mordant (or fixing agent).
-They are also were used as a grass dye for baskets.
+The flower petals of Iris setosa can be used to create a violet-blue dye when the plant is used with a chrome mordant (or fixing agent).
+These plants were also used as a grass dye for baskets.
 The rhizomes can also be used to extract a perfume, similar to the essence of violets.